cincuranet/blog/_posts/2014-07-03-233466-deleting-entity-in-entity-framework-only-by-key-without-fetching-it.md

 ---
+title: |
-title: "Deleting entity in Entity Framework only by key without fetching it"
+  Deleting entity in Entity Framework only by key without fetching it
 date: 2014-07-03T07:42:00Z
 tags:
   - Entity Framework